Health Economics Program

 - Notes: Estimates that rely solely on household survey data differ slightly from annual estimates that include both survey and administrative data.

 - In 2019, the Minnesota Health Access Survey moved from an exclusively random digit dial (RDD) frame telephone survey to a dual RDD and address-based sample (ABS) frame and web-based survey, and 2021 was exclusively an ABS sample frame.
-Due to these changes, results from 2019 and 2021 may not be directly comparable to previous years.
+Due to these changes, results from 2019 and after may not be directly comparable to previous years.
 Redesign of the 2021 survey produced individual market enrollment estimates that more closely align with administrative data than in previous years.
-Administrative data estimate about 151,000 Minnesotans had individual coverage in 2019, and 165,000 Minnesotans had individual coverage in 2021
+Administrative data estimates about 145,100 Minnesotans had individual coverage in 2019, 159,700 Minnesotans had individual coverage in 2021, and 163,500 Minnesotans had individual coverage in 2023.

-This chart shows three different ways to measure the uninsurance rate in Minnesota from the Minnesota Health Access Survey.
-Measures include Uninsured Point in Time (the most common way of reporting), Uninsured All Year, and Uninsured at Some Point in Year.
-Years shown are 2015, 2017, 2019, and 2021.
+- This chart shows three different ways to measure the uninsurance rate in Minnesota from the Minnesota Health Access Survey.
+Measures include Uninsured Point in Time (the most common way of reporting), Uninsured All Year, and Uninsured at Some Point in Year from select years from 2017 to 2023.

 - *Indicates statistically significant difference (95% level) from prior year shown.